andyavu/Knapsack/README.md

 • Branch-and-Bound

-Statistics are also provided to see which method is the most efficient
+A report regarding the total profit, which items the knapsack contains and does not contain, and how many nodes were checked are outputted to the console.